damianhakert/damianhakert.github.io/source/_posts/2015-09-01-gitlab-dot-com-outage-on-2015-09-01.markdown

 which we responded to by doubling the number of servers that handle user traffic.
 This does not seem to have helped with this problem.

-All we can do here for now is to keep looking for potential causes and keep monitoring the situation.
+We will keep looking for potential causes and keep monitoring the situation.

 # Lessons